rishadsanian/tinyapp/README.md

 <br>

 ## Features
-- Permits the user to create, read, update, and delete short-urls and their corresponding long-urls
+- Permits the user to create, read, update, and delete short-URLs and their corresponding long-URLs
 - HTTP Server that handles requests from the browser (client)
 - Authentication protection
 - Reacts appropriately to the user's logged-in state